-Search for the right stories using a basic search or Jira Query Language, then select the stories you want to estimate.
-The title and description sync right into Parabol, so as you move through your meeting, the whole team can see which story you’re discussing.
+Search for the right stories using a basic search or Jira Query Language, then select the product backlog items you want to estimate.
+The title and description sync right into Parabol, so as you move through your meeting, the whole team can see which story you're discussing.

 When you're done, your story point estimates automatically sync back to the correct Story Points field in Jira.

 When your tasks are automatically synced back to Jira it means less work for the team lead, a more organized backlog for the dev team, and fewer errors in recording estimates.

 If you're estimating something other than story points, Parabol offers a custom mapper so you can update any Jira field.
 If your team realizes there's a takeaway task, you can add that directly from Parabol too.

-To start off on the right foot, get your team talking with an icebreaker question to set the tone of the meeting.
+Get your team talking with an icebreaker question to set the tone of the meeting.
 Let Parabol randomly select a question, refresh if you want another option, or fill in your own.

-If you’re not a fan of icebreakers or your team is already talkative, you can skip this part and get straight to estimating.
+If you're not a fan of icebreakers or your team is already talkative, you can skip this part and get straight to playing Sprint Poker.

 Parabol sends all team members a summary of the meeting when it's over, including each story, the final estimate for that story, the total story points estimated and the team's velocity (for context).
 Your whole estimation meeting is documented, with no additional work.

 You can share the summary with others across the organization, or export your learnings as a CSV to analyze trends, upload them into another tool, or share with another group.

-Since Parabol’s planning poker meetings don’t require a note-taker, everyone can contribute with their full brain power.
+Since Parabol's Planning Poker™️ meetings don't require a note-taker, everyone can contribute with their full brain power.
 Leave the note-taking to us.

 Different agile estimation techniques suit different types of planning meetings.
 Perhaps you use t-shirt sizing to estimate epics, but prefer the Fibonacci sequence for stories?
 Agile estimating doesn't have to be boring.
 We've got agile estimation scales for stories of any complexity.